Adult and Senior Care

 What are adult vaccines and who should get them?

-Currently, the world is focused on the development of a COVID vaccine, but how much do you know about other vaccines that adults might need?
+How much do you know about vaccines that adults might need?

 Vaccines keep your immune system strong by helping your body fight off bacteria or viruses that cause infections and potentially life-threatening diseases.
 It is still important to get immunizations as an adult because immunity from childhood vaccines can wear off over time.